 \subsection{Controllable effects}

-\hypertarget{controllable}{} \bookmark[level=subsection,dest=controllable]{Controllable effects} What does it mean to cause something? \citet{pearl2016} provide an intuitive definition of cause-effect relations: \textit{"A variable X is a cause of a variable Y if Y, in any way, relies on X for its value"}.
-In the previous example, skulls have a causal effect on the agent's life since the agent's life can decrease due to an skull's attack.
+What does it mean to cause something? \citet{pearl2016} provide an intuitive definition of cause-effect relations: \say{A variable X is a cause of a variable Y if Y, in any way, relies on X for its value}.
+This kind of formulation tries to answer questions like \say{does smoking causes cancer?}.
 Actual causality, proposed in \citet{Halpern2016}, studies causal relations between individual events of $X$ and $Y$.
-It aims to answer questions like, did the skull moving right cause the agent to lose a life?
-In the following, we introduce the concept of (actual) causal effect to then define controllable effect in the context of RL.
+It aims to answer questions like, \say{did smoking for 30 years caused David's cancer?}.
+In the following, we introduce the concept of causal effect to then define controllable effect in the context of RL.

 The individual causal effect (ICE) of an event $X=x$ on a variable $Y_i$ can be measured by comparing counterfactual worlds